FeatureBaseDB/www/content/use-cases/retail-analytics.md

 ![SSB star schema diagram](/img/retail-analytics/ssb-schema-aws.png) *SSB star schema diagram, [courtesy of AWS](https://docs.aws.amazon.com/redshift/latest/dg/tutorial-loading-data-create-tables.html)*

 We used the popular [ssb-dbgen](https://github.com/electrum/ssb-dbgen) tool to generate actual data sets conforming to this schema.
-This is the same generator [used](https://github.com/cartershanklin/hive-druid-ssb) for the Hortonworks benchmark.
+This is the same generator [used](https://github.com/cartershanklin/hive-druid-ssb) for the Hortonworks/AtScale benchmark.
 Data produced by ssb-dbgen is distributed uniformly, and there is also a consistent correlation between certain fields.
 Although we are curious about what happens with more skewed distributions, we don't expect a significant performance impact with Pilosa.

 The data is defined in terms of a *Scale Factor* (`SF`).
 The size of each table (except `DATE`) varies directly with `SF`, either linearly (`LINEORDER`, `CUSTOMER`, `SUPPLIER`) or logarithmically (`PART`).
 This allows for a consistent data set of any desired size.
-We tested with SF 1, 10, and 100 before running our final import and queries with SF 1000, to match the Hortonworks data set.
+We tested with SF 1, 10, and 100 before running our final import and queries with SF 1000, to match the Hortonworks/AtScale data set.

 The data set contains a large number of the core entity (purchased items) stored as records in the line-orders table.
 Each purchase consists of several products ("line items" in the order), and the line-order table is the denormalized combination of the `LINEITEM` and `ORDER` tables of the TPC-H schema.
 Almost every non-key field in the above schema diagram can be thought of as an attribute of a line-order.